 But given the reaction to the recent social media explosion over The Village Church, I can bet that this scenario immediately inspires thoughts of control, abuse, and squashing love for members.
 Now granted, there was some fumbling on their part especially considering the highly sensitive and painful nature of circumstances.
 They did apologize for the careless and insensitive way in which is was handled (not that it will ever be enough for public outrage calling for their pound of flesh).
 Nonetheless, I’m not writing about that specific incident because there’s been enough ink spilled already.
 Rather, I want to address the mass response that I saw that by and large rejected any type of commitments to pastoral intervention in the lives of its members.
 It made me question what exactly do we consider being part of the life of the local church.

-J.D.
-Hall of Pulpit and Pen delivered what I thought to be a fitting and poignant commentary regarding the situation and specifically the reaction against making any kind of covenant with the local church as unwarranted, unbiblical and otherwise unnecessary.
+I’m no fan of J.D.
+Hall of Pulpit and Pen nor the site, but I think he delivered what I believe to be a fitting and poignant commentary regarding the situation and specifically the reaction against making any kind of covenant with the local church as unwarranted, unbiblical and otherwise unnecessary.
 In this post here, he states,

 Regarding these misconceptions, let me state four facts for your consideration.